Albert Szent-Györgyi: Career and research

 Szent-Györgyi accepted a position at the University of Szeged in Hungary in 1930.
-There Szent-Györgyi and his research fellow Joseph Svirbely found that "hexuronic acid" was actually the thus far unidentified antiscorbutic factor, known as vitamin C. After Walter Norman Haworth had determined the structure of vitamin C, and in honour of its antiscorbutic properties, it was given the formal chemical name of L-ascorbic acid.
+There Szent-Györgyi and his research fellow Joseph Svirbely found that "hexuronic acid" was actually the long-sought antiscorbutic factor, also known as vitamin C. After Walter Norman Haworth had determined its structure, the antiscorbutic was given the formal chemical name of L-ascorbic acid.
 In some experiments they used paprika as the source for their vitamin C. Also during this time, Szent-Györgyi continued his work on cellular respiration, identifying fumaric acid and other steps in what would become known as the Krebs cycle.
-In Szeged he also met Zoltán Bay, physicist, who became his personal friend and partner in research on matters of bio-physics.
+In Szeged he also met Zoltán Bay, a physicist who became his friend and research partner in bio-physics.

 In 1937 he received the Nobel Prize in Physiology or Medicine "for his discoveries in connection with the biological combustion process with special reference to vitamin C and the catalysis of fumaric acid".
 Albert Szent-Györgyi offered all of his Nobel prize money to Finland in 1940.
-(Hungarian Volunteers in the Winter War travelled to fight for the Finns after the Soviet invasion of Finland in 1939.)
+(Hungarian volunteers in the Winter War travelled to fight for the Finns after the Soviet invasion of Finland in 1939.)

 In 1938 he began work on the biophysics of muscle movement.
 He found that muscles contain actin, which when combined with the protein myosin and the energy source ATP, contract muscle fibers.
 In 1946, Albert received the Cameron Prize for Therapeutics of the University of Edinburgh.